Student Services

 PASE Applications

 The Office of International Student & Scholar Services handles processing of PASE applications for Mexican national students.
 The PASE Application is a form of financial assistance for Mexican national students, and allows those who qualify to pay tuition as a Texas resident.
 These applications must be notarized and submitted with supporting documents to provide the amount of income and expenses that are reported.
-On average, applications take two-four weeks to process, and we have anywhere from 50-100 applicants per year.
+On average, applications take two-four weeks to process, as we have anywhere from 50-100 applicants per year.

 Office of National Scholarships (ONS)